 Everything recruiters need to know

-In this guide, we present tips and insights that aim to support hiring managers and businesses in their commitment to promote fair practices at all levels.
+In this guide, we present tips and insights that aim to support hiring managers and businesses in their commitment to promoting fair practices at all levels.

 Like competency-based hiring and diversity hiring, fair hiring is gaining ground in recent years as a solution to a multi-faceted problem.
 Many organizations are spending significant funds to find the so-called “best hire.”
 The cost of hiring the wrong person is financial and can cost an organization hundreds of thousands of dollars.
 Add in the non-monetary costs of lost time, productivity, and morale, and it’s clear why companies are so invested in solving flaws in the recruitment process.